 Knowing with Nature - The Future of Tourism Education in the Anthropocene

 Tourism education, and the knowledge that is produced within the tourism curricula, can, to a certain extent, be held accountable for the conflicting and fragile relationship between tourism and the Earth systems.
-This special issue is due to be published in the summer of 2020 More information on the call, which is now closed, is here.
+This special issue was published in late summer 2020.
+Link to the issue's front page, is here.